Artificial Joint in Young People – When is it too Early for Joint Replacement?

 - Week 6–12: Transition to normality, return to everyday ability

-Goal: to be mobile again as early as possible without overloading the implant.
-The right measure is crucial – and close coordination between surgeon, physiotherapist and rehabilitation team.
+The goal is to regain mobility as soon as possible without overloading the implant.
+Finding the right balance is crucial – as is close coordination between the surgeon, physiotherapist, and rehabilitation team.

 Special requirements for young patients with artificial joints